 Mobility-as-a-Service (MaaS) is a concept that links various mobility services under a unified interface, presenting transformative possibilities in terms of mobility behaviour and environmental benefits.
 It has has attracted significant attention especially for urban areas, as it provides a one-stop access to mobility services for consumers.

-The collaboration behind this analysis was led by a German-Portuguese team from Deloitte, active in the public and automotive sectors, specializing in digital mobility solutions, and working closely with automotive clients and their captive financing/mobility departments.
-The team was supported by researchers from the Chair of International Automotive Management at the University of Duisburg-Essen, focusing on ecosystems, among others on MaaS ecosystems together with local authorities, automotive OEMs, and suppliers.
+The collaboration behind this analysis was led by a German-Portuguese team from Deloitte, active in the public and automotive sectors, specialising in digital mobility solutions and working closely with automotive clients and their captive financing/mobility departments.
+The team was supported by researchers from the Chair of International Automotive Management at the University of Duisburg-Essen, focusing on ecosystems, among others on MaaS ecosystems together with local authorities, automotive OEMs and suppliers.